graciemcguire/phase-4-data-structures-singly-linked-list/README.md

 end
 ```

-By adding an attribute accessor to our Node class, we are telling our program that we can create a new instance of a `Node` without the data as well as a pointer to the next node.
 We set the default value of `next_node` to nil so that by default if a new Node is being added to the end of our linked list (the tail) then it doesn't need to point to anything other than `nil`.

 ## Singly Linked List Methods